 Renewing a vehicle licence is a test embroiled with frustration.
 Stories are consistent: getting your car licensed here sucks and most are inclined to just paying their office driver to go through the ordeal on their behalf instead.

-Since our car licence had just expired, I decided to investigate the matter myself.
-After numerous days of trial and error, I can finally give everyone a guide on how to licence your car in Honiara!
+Since our car licence had just expired, I decided to investigate the matter myself and can finally give everyone a guide on how to licence your car in Honiara!

 Places you need to know

-Inland Revenue Division (“IRD”): IRD, among other things, processes car licences.
-IRD are the gatekeepers all things vehicle-related.
-They are located on the sea side of the Town Ground roundabout in a blue-fenced complex.
+Inland Revenue Division (IRD): IRD, among other things, processes car licences.
+IRD are the gatekeepers of all things vehicle-related.
+They are located on the sea-side of the Town Ground roundabout in a blue-fenced complex.
+See here for a

 Vehicle Inspection Site: Not MID, but owned by MID and close to MID.
 Instead of having various mechanics that are authorised to do Warrant of Fitnesses, in the Solomons, the only place that is authorised to do a vehicle inspection is at a vehicle inspection site which is owned by MID.

 Step 1: Go to either IRD or MID and pay for a vehicle inspection fee